codersforcauses/workshops/docs/2021-2022-summer/introduction-web-basics.md

     ```

 === "Class"
-    Class selectors simply apply the defined style to all elements belonging to that class.
+    Class selectors apply the defined style to all elements belonging to that class.
 They are similar to element selectors, except that the class name is preceded by a `.` character.
     ```css
     .narrow{
         width: 10%